kokopepe/powershellcreatingtime/part1/TheParetoCmdlets/paretocmdlets.md

 ```

 These examples demonstrate how to use `-and` and `-or` operators to create more sophisticated filters.
 You can combine multiple conditions to pinpoint exactly the processes you're interested in analyzing.

-By mastering these logical operators, you can create highly specific queries that allow you to extract precisely the information you need from your system.
+## Exercises

+To practice these concepts, try the following exercises:

+1. Get all Windows processes whose name starts with letter "s"
+2. List processes whose name is svchost and PM (Private Memory) is more than 100MB
+3. Export the results of (3) to html and CSV format
+4. Use `ForEach-Object` to display the name and size of each file in the current directory, but only if the file is larger than 1MB